Learning the Relation between Code Features and Code Transforms with Structured Prediction: Related work

-\textbf{\emph{Big Code.}} Data-driven approaches for code analysis are referred to as ``big code'' approaches \cite{property-predict-popl}.
-These approaches typically learn form the large amount of freely accessible code in on-line repository hosting services such as GitHub, BitBucket, and SourceForge, and have been used for code completion \cite{Bruch2009,codecompletionPLDI}, synthesizing code \cite{gvero2015synthesizing}, name-based bug detection \cite{namebug}, deobfuscation \cite{binarypredict}, inferring cryptographic API rules \cite{paletov2018inferring}, and adapting program analysis \cite{oh2015learning}, etc. In this paper, we target a different problem: the prediction of code transforms at the level of AST nodes.
-We refer the reader to \cite{allamanis2018survey} for a recent overview of machine learning on code.
+{"Big code" approaches \cite{property-predict-popl} for programming refer to data-driven approaches that typically learn form the large amount of freely accessible code, in particular in on-line repository hosting services such as GitHub and BitBucket.
+The research interest on "Big code" approaches has been rising rapidly in recent years, and we can already see a great many successful applications.
+Some example applications include defect prediction \cite{4027145,menzies2010defect}, code completion \cite{Bruch2009,codecompletionPLDI}, code synthesis \cite{gvero2015synthesizing}, name-based bug detection \cite{namebug}, deobfuscation \cite{binarypredict}, inferring cryptographic API rules \cite{paletov2018inferring}, effort estimation \cite{8255666}, generation of meaningful assert statements for unit tests\cite{Watson2020OnLM}, detection of argument selection bug \cite{10.1145/3133928}, infer of loop invariants \cite{10.5555/3327757.3327873}, type inference for dynamically typed languages \cite{10.1145/3385412.3385997}, discovery of aliasing specifications of APIs \cite{eberhardt2019pldi}, acquisition of strategy for adapting program analysis \cite{oh2015learning}, fixing MOOC programs \cite{pu2016sk_p}, sketch implementations \cite{ICLRSynthesis} or learn the relation between code features and sketch implementations \cite{murali2017neural}, and fuzzing smart contracts \cite{10.1145/3319535.3363230}, etc. We refer the readers to \cite{allamanis2018survey} for a recent overview of machine learning on code.}

+In this paper, we target a problem that has not been studied before: the prediction of code transforms at the level of AST nodes.
+In the next two sections, we respectively review the closely related areas about "code transform learning" and "program representation learning".